-Corra Foundation has made almost 15,000 awards to charities across Scotland.
+Corra Foundation has made almost 15,000 grants to charities across Scotland.
 These range from the well known to small individual community groups receiving a few hundred pounds for a local project.
-A full list of the awards made by the Foundation is available in the Our Grants section of the website, under ‘Our Latest Awards’.
+A full list of the grants made by the foundation is available in the Open Data section of the website.

 Our 2018 accounts can be found here.

-Since 1997, the organisation has awarded almost £31 million to support salaries – and therefore jobs – in Scotland’s charitable sector.
+Since 1997, the organisation has granted almost £31 million to support salaries – and therefore jobs – in Scotland’s charitable sector.